kaaproject/kaa/Administration-guide/System-components-overview/index.md

 ## High availability (HA)

 In order to provide HA of Kaa services, one should deploy topology with at least two Kaa nodes.
-Each node should act as Control, Operations and Boostrap service simultaniously.
+Each node should act as Control, Operations and Bootstrap service simultaneously.
 Apache Zookeeper should be deployed in cluster mode, since it is used for Kaa node coordination.

 >**NOTE:**